 Unfortunately, this world-class authority is dead wrong: There is no way that automated "checking" software can ever prevent a careless root user from damaging (or fully destroying) the system.
-As explained in the prior essay, the remedy is not adequate because viruses are a very minor system threat compared to the extremely broad variety of easy ways a root-account user has of damaging/destroying his/her system, and that remedy is not appropriate because it fails to address the underlying, real problem of sysadmins being willing to carry out dangerous actions while logged in as the root user.
+As explained in the prior essay, the remedy is not adequate because viruses are a very minor system threat compared to the extremely broad variety of easy ways a superuser has of damaging/destroying his/her system, and that remedy is not appropriate because it fails to address the underlying, real problem of sysadmins being willing to carry out dangerous actions while logged in as the superuser.

-It is simply not possible to create and run a piece of software sophisticated enough to prevent a root user from running scripts, system commands, interpreted programs, or any of myriad non-virus executables having destructive potential equal to or greater than that of any virus.
-Further, such a program would be hostile to the very idea of a root account, which is by design supposed to be able to carry out any possible action on the system.
+It is simply not possible to create and run a piece of software sophisticated enough to prevent a superuser from running scripts, system commands, interpreted programs, or any of myriad non-virus executables having destructive potential equal to or greater than that of any virus.
+Further, such a program would be hostile to the very idea of a superuser account, which is by design supposed to be able to carry out any possible action on the system.

-The implication is clear: If a user lacks the judgement to use the root account safely, the only way to protect the system from that user is for him/her to not have root access.
+The implication is clear: If a user lacks the judgement to use the root (or other superuser) account safely, the only way to protect the system from that user is for him/her to not have superuser access.
 After carrying out this remedy to address the real causes of the problem, adding a "virus checker" is neither necessary nor useful.

-It should be noted that there is nothing wrong with lacking the root password to one's system.
+It should be noted that there is nothing wrong with lacking superuser access to one's system.
 Corporations do that with Unix boxes all the time.
-Somebody else, whom you trust to do any rare system administration tasks required, can keep and use your root password.
+Somebody else, whom you trust to do any rare system administration tasks required, can keep and use your root / other superuser password.

 Is this inconvenient?
 Possibly.
 At a minimum, it requires modifying the usual PC-desktop habits of thinking — e.g., you might have to provide security-hardened remote access to your Linux box using ssh/scp.
 But that is a good thing, because it allows you to deal with real, fundamental problems in an effective manner.
 Adopting Garfinkel's would-be solution does not accomplish that.